aquachain/aquachain/README.md

 Certain opcodes simply do not exist here such as CREATE2 and CHAINID and others.

-When compiling solidity, use 'Byzantium' EVM target and enable optimization.
+When compiling solidity code, use 'Byzantium' EVM target and enable optimization.

 If you think there should be a change to our EVM, submit a pull request or join chat.